Wiring together¶

 The config¶

-The complete project files are available in the repo examples.
+The complete project files are in the repo examples.

 Create a file called stack.ucl: